-2.6.1.
+2.5.4.1.
 Sterility test:

 It was done for ensuring that the prepared and the imported ND inactivated vaccines were free from any bacterial and fungal contamination.
-Samples from the tested vaccines inoculated into nutrient agar and thioglycolate broth media then incubated at 37 °C for detection of any bacterial contamination.
-Other samples were cultured on Sabouraud agar media and incubated at 25 °C for detection of any fungal contamination.
+Samples from the tested vaccines inoculated into nutrient agar and thioglycolate broth media then incubated at 37°C for detection of any bacterial contamination.
+Other samples were cultured on Saburaoud agar media and incubated at 25°C for detection of any fungal contamination.
 Daily inspection of the inoculated media for any possible growth.

-2.6.2.
+2.5.4.2.
 Safety test in chicks:

-Groups of 3 weeks old chicks were inoculated S/C with double the field dose (0.5ml) of the tested vaccines.
+Groups of 3 weeks old chicks were inoculated S/C with double the field dose (0.5 ml) of the tested vaccines.
 Another group of chicken were kept unvaccinated as control.
 All the chicks were observed for 21 days for any signs of local reaction or appearance of any clinical signs of NDV.

-2.6.3.
+2.5.4.3.
 Potency of the prepared vaccine:

-Groups of SPF chickens (3 weeks old) were vaccinated S/C with the field dose recommended by the producer of the tested ND vaccines.
-Blood samples were taken weekly for serological analysis of levels of antibodies against NDV using HI test according to OIE (2018).
-Three weeks post vaccination, the vaccinated and the control chicken were challenged with 10^6 EID50 /0.5ml of both the NDV-genotype VIId and the newly isolated (NDV/Ch/Giza2014) viruses intramuscular.
-All the dead and the clinically infected birds were recorded during the observation period (two weeks) for detection of the protection rate.
+Groups of SPF chickens (3 weeks old) were vaccinated S/C with the field dose (0.5 ml) of the tested ND vaccines.
+Blood samples were taken weekly for serological analysis of antibodies against NDV using HI test.
+Three weeks post vaccination, the vaccinated and the control chicken were challenged with 10 EID50 /0.5ml of both the imported NDV-genotype VIId and the newly isolated (NDV/Ch/ Giza2014) viruses intramuscular.
+All the dead and the clinically infected birds were recorded during the observation period (2 weeks) for detection of the protection %.

-2.7.
+2.6.
 Experimental Design:

-In this study (200) SPF chicken were used to evaluate the efficacy of locally prepared and imported inactivated ND vaccines.
-The vaccinated chicken groups were divided to 3groups.
-The first group (50 bird) was vaccinated with NDVEI Vaccine, the second group (50 birds) was vaccinated with the NDVF vaccine and the third group (50 birds) was vaccinated with the NDVI vaccine.
+In this study (150) SPF chicken were used to evaluate the efficacy of locally prepared and imported inactivated ND vaccines.
+The vaccinated chicken groups were divided to 2 groups.

+The first group (50 bird) was vaccinated with locally prepared inactivated ND vaccine and the second group (50 birds) was vaccinated with the imported inactivated ND vaccine.
 While the control group (50 birds) of chicken.
-All the 4 groups were subdivided in to 3 subgroups.
-The 1st&2ndsubgroups (20 bird/each) were challenged with the newly isolated NDV/Ch/Giza2014 & (NDV-genotype VIId) virus respectively, the 3rdsubgroup (10 birds) kept for serological analysis.
-The control groups were subdivided into 3 subgroups, the 1st&2ndsubgroups (20 bird/each) were infected with the same previously mentioned challenge viruses and the 3rdsubgroup (10 birds) was kept for control negative serum as shown in table (1).
+Each of the 3 groups was subdivided in to 3 subgroups.
+The 1st &2nd subgroups (20 bird/each) were challenged with the newly isolated NDV/Ch/Giza2014 & (NDV-genotype VIId) virus, respectively, the 3rd subgroup (10 birds) kept for serological analysis.
+The control groups were subdivided into 3 subgroups, the 1st &2nd subgroups (20 bird/each) were infected with the same previously mentioned challenge viruses and the 3rd subgroup (10 birds) was kept for control negative serum as shown in (Table 1).

-Group ID Group No. Subg roup Treatment ID No A 50 1 20 Vaccinated with prepared NDVEI& challenged with NDV/Ch/Giza2014 virus.
+Group ID Group No. Subgroup Treatment ID No A 50 1 20 Vaccinated with prepared NDVEI& challenged with NDV/Ch/Giza2014 virus.
 2 20 Vaccinated with prepared NDVEI & challenged with NDV-genotype VIId virus.
-3 10 Vaccinated with NDVEI & unchallenged. В 50 4 20 Vaccinated with prepared NDVF vaccine & challenged with NDV/Ch/Giza2014 virus.
-5 20 Vaccinated with prepared NDVF vaccine & challenged with NDV-genotype VIId virus 6 10 Vaccinated with prepared NDVF vaccine & unchallenged С 50 7 20 Vaccinated with NDVI vaccine & challenged with NDV/Ch/Giza2014 virus.
+3 10 Vaccinated with NDVEI & unchallenged. В 50 4 20 Vaccinated with prepared NDVF vaccine & challenged with NDV/Ch/Giza2014 viru 5 20 Vaccinated with prepared NDVF vaccine & challenged with NDV-genotype VIId viru 6 10 Vaccinated with prepared NDVF vaccine & unchallenged С 50 7 20 Vaccinated with NDVI vaccine & challenged with NDV/Ch/Giza2014 virus.
 8 20 Vaccinated with NDVI vaccine & challenged NDV-genotype VIId virus.
 9 10 Vaccinated with NDVI vaccine & unchallenged Control 50 10 20 Unvaccinated and challenged with NDV/Ch/Giza2014 virus.
 11 20 Unvaccinated and challenged with NDV-genotype VIId virus.
 12 10 Unvaccinated & Unchallenged

-NDVF: formalin inactivated NDV.
-NDVEI binary ethylenimine inactivated NDV.
-NDVI: imported inactivated NDV
+NDVF\: formalin inactivated NDV.
+NDVEI\ binary ethylenimine inactivated NDV.
+NDVI\: imported inactivated NDV